The land register is our main register. It records ownership of land and property in Scotland.

 View our guide to interpreting title plans and understanding legal boundaries in the Land Register.

 Find out more about:

 If you have an online services login, you can use our responsive eForm to complete your application for registration in the land register.
+You can also notify us of a perceived title inaccuracy.
 If you don't have a login, use a pdf application form.

 - Caveat (pdf, 350KB)

 - Notification of an inaccuracy (pdf, 390KB)